 The Gayton Kirk – Now and Then

 Drop by the Kirk on a Sunday morning at 8:30 a.m. and find yourself engaged in a contemplative, in-depth discussion of the day’s scripture.
 If a Traditional Service is more to your taste – that’s at 11 a.m.
 Or perhaps you enjoy jazz.
 Then the 5 p.m.
 Jazz Vespers might be for you.
 Like a week night service?
-The Taize Service is a prayerful candle-lite service on Wednesdays at 1 p.m. and again at 7 p.m.
+The Taize Service is a prayerful candle-light service on Wednesdays at 7 p.m.

 During the week, you might find discussions of spirituality, scripture or church history.
 Another time you might join a Tai Chi Class, take a watercolor class, or even learn Bridge.
 The Kirk Community Center has many educational, health, and spiritual offerings during the week.

 Embracing the example of Jesus,

 our welcome knows no boundaries and is extended to ALL people.

 You are welcome here.